ccdale/tvh/README.rst

  ### `tvhd <#contents>`__

 Utility to delete recordings from tvheadend without moving them to Kodi.
-Takes a filename (only one) as it’s input.
+Takes a list of filenames to delete and asks tvheadend to delete them.